 My Love Affair With Graffiti

-Humanity has been doing graffiti since we were cavemen doing hand prints on cave walls.
+Humanity has been doing graffiti since we were cavemen doing handprints on cave walls.
 Graffiti is defined by the Merrian-Webster dictionary as writing or drawing made on a public structure without permission, but what do they know?
 Unless you can't tell, I love graffiti.
 In a time where computers have taken over the world and everything is about perfection, I find the rarity and imperfections of the handmade refreshing and beautiful.
 I can't really pinpoint where my love for graffiti first started.
-I was born in the early 80's where solid, bold lines with vibrant colors like those found in the artworks of artists such as Keith Herring where the style.
-I believe Herring was a major artist that influenced how graffiti was viewed, and made it a legit art form.
+I was born in the early '80s where solid, bold lines with vibrant colors like those found in the artworks of artists such as Keith Herring were the style.
+I believe Herring was a major artist that influenced how graffiti was viewed and made it a legit art form.

-I started "borrowing" books about graffiti, I started learning about the origin, the diffrent styles, the rep, the rules.
+I started "borrowing" books about graffiti, I started learning about the origin, the different styles, the rep, the rules.
 I started being a fan of different writers.
 Some of my favorites are CED, Pose II, and Aqua...
 I've seen some of their legal walls in person, and it's nothing more than amazing.
-I wish I had my pictures, I'll post them when I find them, but in the mean time I'll post what I can find from the internet.
+I wish I had my pictures, I'll post them when I find them, but in the meantime I'll post what I can find from the internet.

 When I graduated and moved back to my hometown of Kissimmee, Florida; graffiti started really going mainstream.
-Artist such Twist, and Obey really started gaining notoriety, and then there was Banksy.
+Artists such as Twist, and Obey really started gaining notoriety, and then there was Banksy.
 When he came out with his documentary, "Exit Through The Gift Shop", it was like a bomb went off in the art world.
-Banksy is one of my all time favorite graffiti artist.
-He has taken the underground world of graffiti, and made it mainstream, but he did it with a purpose.
+Banksy is one of my all-time favorite graffiti artist.
+He has taken the underground world of graffiti and made it mainstream, but he did it with a purpose.
 He showed the mystery and the love for art graffiti writers posses.
 He also exposed all the bull behind the art world.
 He has been able to make a mockery of the pretentious, and it's awesome.

 I also admire how he uses his platform to bring awareness to all the inhumane things going on in the world.
 Like when he started bombing the Israel West Bank Wall.

 "Stop making the wall so beautiful, when it represents something so ugly" an onlooker on the street yelled while he was making his installation.
 Banksy is going to be known as a forefather for shedding light on the current art movement going on in the world.
-In a world where people are so jaded, where everything has been done, where a person who has no business doing art, can pick-up a paint brush and call himself an artist and make millions by being able to shepard the sheep; there is a movement going on...
+In a world where people are so jaded, where everything has been done, where a person who has no business doing art, can pick up a paintbrush and call himself an artist and make millions by being able to Shepard the sheep; there is a movement going on...
 I call it The Garbage Art Movement.
 It is so subtle you don't even notice it.
 He made a commentary of this in his documentary when he helped his friend Mr. Brainwash become a famous artist.
-I mean, there are many legit artist out there like David Choe, Shepard Fairly, Risk Rock, even Mr. Brainwash that deserve their fame.
+I mean, there are many legit artists out there like David Choe, Shepard Fairly, Risk Rock, even Mr. Brainwash that deserves their fame.
 But then there is the garbage, it's all about having connections with the who's who of people who decide "what's hot".
 Graffiti is more than just illegal writing, and Banksy proves this, and he does this all with a simple one layered stencil.
 It's amazing!

 Later My Art Lovers!